onweru/hugo-swift-theme/README.md

 ### How do I include a `written by` ?

-  1. Copy [this authors yaml file](https://github.com/onweru/hugo-swift-theme/blob/master/exampleSite/data/authors.yml) from the `exampleSite` to your data directory.
+  1. Copy [this authors yaml file](https://github.com/onweru/hugo-swift-theme/blob/master/exampleSite/data/authors.yml) from the `exampleSite` into your sites `./data` directory.

   ```yaml
   - name: "yourName" # if fullName 👇🏻 isn't set, name will be displayed on author card